Saint Lucia: Demographics

 Saint Lucia had a fertility rate of 1.4 children per woman in 2021, the lowest in the Americas.
 This is much lower than in 1990, when the birth rate was 3.4 children per woman, and significantly lower than in 1959, when the birth rate peaked at 6.98 children per woman.
 Most emigration from Saint Lucia is primarily to Anglophone countries, with the United Kingdom having almost 10,000 Saint Lucian-born citizens, and over 30,000 of Saint Lucian heritage.
-The United States is home to many Saint Lucians, especially areas such as Miami and New York.
-Canada is also home to many Saint Lucians.
+The United States is home to many Saint Lucians, especially areas such as Miami and New York City.
+Canada is also home to many Saint Lucians, and especially the city of Montréal in the French-speaking province of Quebec.
 The median age of Saint Lucians was 33.1 years in 2021.

 Ethnic groups

 Saint Lucia was originally populated by Amerindian peoples.
 However, European colonisation led to a significant drop in the indigenous populations.
-Whilst most residents of the island were white planters, African slaves and Indentured servants brought by the Europeans would eventually outnumber them.
+Most residents of the island were white planters, but African slaves and indentured servants brought by the Europeans eventually came to outnumber them.
 Because of this, Saint Lucia's population is predominantly of African and mixed descent.
 As of 2010, 85.3% of the population are black and 10.9% are of multiracial descent.
 Other groups include Indo-Caribbean persons (2.2%), whites (0.6%), and Indigenous Persons (0.6%).
+A small number of Kalinago live in the Choiseul region and in other towns on the western coast.
+There is also a small population of Lebanese and Syrians.

 Languages

-The official language of Saint Lucia is English.
-However, there are other widely spoken languages on the island, namely Saint Lucian French Creole (Kwéyòl).
+The official language of Saint Lucia is English, though Saint Lucian French Creole (Kwéyòl) is widely spoken.
 Referred to colloquially as Patois ("Patwa"), it is spoken by a majority of the population.
-It developed during the early period of French colonisation and is derived chiefly from French and West African languages.
+It is a dialect of Antillean Creole and is also related to Haitian Creole, though it nonetheless has a number of distinctive features from the latter.
+The Creole language developed during the early period of French colonisation and is derived chiefly from French and West African languages.
 There have been some attempts to make the language official, but they have not yet been successful.

 Religion

-In the 2010 census, a majority of Saint Lucians identified as Christians.
+In the 2022 census, a majority of Saint Lucians identified as Christians.
 This can be traced back to the nation's colonization by French and British settlers.
-Due to heavy French influence, most Christians on the island are Catholics, with 61.5% of the island's residents identifying as such.
-25.5% of the island's residents identify as Protestants.
-In addition, 1.9% of the population identified as members of the Rastafari movement.
-The number of residents claiming no religion stood at 5.9% in 2010.
+Due to heavy French influence, most Christians on the island are Catholics, with 50.6% of the island's residents identifying as such.
+The remaining population identifies mostly with Protestant denominations like Seventh-day Adventist and Pentecostal churches.
+About 1.9% of the population identified as members of the Rastafari movement.
+The number of residents claiming no religion stood at 14.1% in 2022 up from 5.9% in the 2011 Census.

 There is no state religion in Saint Lucia.
 The nation's constitution guarantees freedom of religion and prohibits forcing persons to take oath to any religion in which they do not follow.
 Religious groups are also guaranteed the freedom to establish places of education.